 While ingredients may slightly differ among street vendors, Mexican street corn always captures the same idea: quick, delicious snacking on a stick.

 Throughout the centuries, corn—or maize—has played a pivotal role in cuisine throughout the Americas.
 In fact, it’s one of the only crops to have originated in the ‘New World,’ and was domesticated centuries ago in the country of Honduras.

 Easy to grow and versatile to cook, corn quickly became the cornerstone ingredient of early South, Central and North American fare.
-People used it to make bread, pudding, tortillas, stews—pretty much anything they could dream up using these multipurpose kernels.
+People used it to make bread, pudding, tortillas, stews—pretty much anything they could dream up in order to use these multipurpose kernels.
 Thanks to its sweet, mild flavor, corn also makes the perfect base ingredient.

-Modern day chefs learned they could ‘dress up’ these scrumptious cobs with all kinds of spices and herbs, bringing new flavor profiles to an otherwise standard vegetable.
+Modern-day chefs learned they could ‘dress up’ these scrumptious ears of corn with all kinds of spices and herbs, bringing new flavor profiles to an otherwise standard vegetable.
 Today, elote reigns supreme thanks to Mexico’s passion for all things portable.

-Known mostly as a late-night snack, the ‘mobile’ nature of Mexican street corn lends itself to the bustling, fast-paced environment of Mexico’s highly populated cities (like Mexico City).
+Known mostly as a late-night snack or street food, the ‘mobile’ nature of Mexican street corn lends itself to the bustling, fast-paced environment of Mexico’s highly populated cities (like Mexico City).
 It’s easy to make on the roadside—and even easier to gobble down, no utensils required!

 Where can I find Mexican street corn?

 Short of taking a plane to Mexico City, Americans can enjoy the wonders of elote right here at home.
 You just have to know where to look.